-However, be sure to look beyond the marketing material to ensure the specifications of a device are going to meet the needs of your business and patients.
-Finally, reminds Thomas, "No amount of training is going to give you that hands-on, day-to-day experience working on people's skin.
+However, be sure to look beyond the marketing material to ensure the specifications of a device are going to meet the needs of your business and clients.
+Finally, reminds Debbie Thomas, "No amount of training is going to give you that hands-on, day-to-day experience working on people's skin.
 You need to draw on a well of knowledge to ensure you are making the best treatment decisions for the client."
-AM
+PB